Ulla Petti

 FUNDS and awards

-2018 King's English Language and Linguistics Award (for graduating first in the class), Ambassador Riivo Sinijärv Award, Estonian Culture Award, Estonian Students' Fund in US (ESFUSA) Award, Harald Raudsepp Award, Estonian Culture Capital Fund
+2018 King's English Language and Linguistics Award (for graduating top of the course), Ambassador Riivo Sinijärv Award, Estonian Students' Fund in US (ESFUSA) Award, Harald Raudsepp Award, Estonian Culture Capital Fund

 2016 Estonian Students' Fund in the US (ESFUSA) Award